ardmn/EpoxyHorizontalStickyHeaderBugSample/README.md

-# EpoxyHorizontalStickyHeaderBugSample
+# Epoxy's StickyHeaderLinearLayoutManager bug in horizontal orientation sample.
-bug demo for epoxy
+Demo project which reproduces a bug.